ROI & Benchmarks

 Coregit: 15,000 requests/hour per key, 50,000/hour per org.
 At 1 call per commit, that's 15,000 commits/hour — 394x more throughput than GitHub's write limit.

-GitHub is a monolith with in-memory caches on one server — auth, repo lookup, and file read happen in the same process with 0 network hops between components.
-Coregit is a distributed system on Cloudflare Workers where each component (KV cache, R2 storage, Durable Objects, Hyperdrive DB) is a separate network call.
+GitHub wins on single-file reads (1.2x) and single-op writes like create branch (1.9x).
+GitHub is a monolith with in-memory caches — auth, repo lookup, and file read happen in the same process with 0 network hops.
+Coregit is a distributed system on serverless edge compute where each component (edge cache, object storage, coordination layer, connection pooler) is a separate network call.

-For single-file reads, GitHub's architecture wins by ~1.1x.
-For multi-file writes, Coregit's atomic API wins by 2-3.6x — the overhead of distributed components is amortized across one call instead of 105.
-Diff and list operations are now at parity or faster thanks to KV caching and shared tree resolution.
+For multi-file writes, Coregit wins by 2-3.6x — the overhead of distributed components is amortized across one atomic call instead of GitHub's 105 sequential API calls.

 Roadmap: The Session API (Zero-Wait Protocol) eliminates per-request auth overhead for agents using sessions.
-With the session hot layer, reads from recently-written data serve from Durable Object storage (~2ms) instead of R2 (~200ms).
-Warm list tree and list commits already beat GitHub today.
+With the session hot layer, reads from recently-written data serve from the coordination layer (~2ms) instead of object storage (~200ms).

 How to use these numbers